Board of Directors

 Donald A. Collins Jr. (Chairman)

-Mr. Collins was a senior level engineer manager in the computer industry and holds 60 patents.
+Mr. Collins is a senior technical account manager in Silicon Valley.
+Before that he was a senior engineer manager in the computer industry and holds 65 patents.
 His research and development teams designed and supported production of over a million products installed worldwide.
-In his 35 year career in the tech industry, Mr. Collins witnessed abuse of the H1-B visa program to displace American workers for financial gain.
-He also serves on the board of directors for the International Services Assistance Fund.
+During his career in the tech industry, Mr. Collins witnessed abuse of the H1-B visa program to displace American workers for financial gain.
+He is president and serves on the board of directors for the International Services Assistance Fund.
 Mr. Collins is a graduate of Temple University and holds his Master of Science degree in Electrical Engineering from National Technological University.

 Kevin Donaleski is employed in the private sector as a Project Management Professional (PMP®) and has supported the U. S. Intelligence Community for more than 20 years.
 He retired from U. S. Marine Corps after serving over 21 years in various senior intelligence positions and special assignments.
 World traveled with a wealth of experience, he has commanded U.S. Marines at home and abroad, both in peacetime and in combat.
 He is originally from Newark, NJ, a graduate of Wilkes University and holds a Master of Science degree from the National Intelligence University.
 He currently resides in Alexandria, VA.